aetperf/aetperf.github.io/_posts/2024-02-29-Fully-amortized-loan-simulation-with-Numba-and-IPyWidgets.md

 ## Imports

-In the previous section, we derived the formulas for calculating the monthly payments and the outstanding balance of a fully amortized loan.
 In the next section, we will implement these formulas in Python.
 First, let's import the necessary libraries:

 ```python
 import ipywidgets as widgets